matheusmariano/node-rest/readme.md

 ## Docker

-Run `docker-compose up -d` to start the development server.
+You have to generate a `docker-compose.yml` file from base files using the command `docker-compose -f dc-base.yml -f dc-{env}.yml config > docker-compose.yml` then run `docker-compose up -d` to start the server.